-However, as part of their regulated duty they should also consider the investment as part of the advice they have given.
+However, as part of their regulated duty, they should also consider the investment part of the advice they have given.

-Unfortunately, many advisers either didn’t realise this or purposely turned a blind eye and facilitated transfers that should have been deemed unsuitable because of the investment in the SIPP.
+Unfortunately, many advisers either didn’t realise this or purposely turned a blind eye and facilitated transfers that should’ve been deemed unsuitable because of the investment in the SIPP.

 It may also have been the case that the clients existing arrangement better suited their personal circumstances.
 This would also mean advice to transfer may have been unsuitable.